andlo/mycroft-skills-list-gitbook/skills/hello-print-skill.MYesca.md

 ---
-description: 'My first test to interact with emilia'
+description: My first test to interact with emilia
 ---

 ### _hello-print-skill.MYesca_